 - Protect yourself and your valuables.
 If you have been living with your accuser or they have access to your possessions, safeguard your valuables.
 Keep your driver’s license, birth certificate, car titles, tax documents, pay stubs, bank account information, or other important documents in a safe place where only you have access to them.

 - Do not contact your accuser.
 It is important not to contact the person making accusations against you.
 You may feel compelled to try and understand why this is happening, but it is important not to communicate with them at this time.
-They may have an attorney working on their behalf, and any type of communication on social media, the phone, or by text message may be used against you in court.
+They may have an attorney working on their behalf, and any type of communication on social media, the phone, or by text message may be used against them in court.

 - Get a support system in place.
 Have a strong support system in place can help keep your spirits up.
 It is important to keep the lines of communication open with your close family members so that they can help you through this difficult time.
 It may also help to share your concerns, so that family members aren’t manipulated if the alleged victim tries to reach out to them with their false claims.
 You may consider talking to a therapist.
-An objective and uninvolved listener can be beneficial to your mental health.
+An objective and an uninvolved listener can be beneficial to your mental health.

 Defending Against False Accusations of Domestic Violence